esonn/ferret/README.md

 # ferret #

 Ferret is a copy-detection tool, locating duplicate text or code in multiple text documents or source files.
+Although mostly intended for detecting copying (_collusion_) within a given set of files, a limited web search capability helps check copying (_plagiarism_) against external web sources.

+Ferret is useful for:

+- document analysis, tracking changes to documents
+- software developers, looking for duplicate code to refactor
+- software evolution, studying how code has changed over time
+- teachers, scanning for collusion in student work

 ## Status ##